FeMoco: Identity of the core atom

 The three proteins that play a direct role in the M-cluster synthesis are NifH, NifEN, and NifB.
 The NifB protein is responsible for the assembly of the Fe-S core of the cofactor; a process that involves stitching together two [4Fe-4S] clusters.
 NifB belongs to the SAM (S-adenosyl-L-methionine) enzyme superfamily.
 During the biosynthesis of the FeMo cofactor, NifB and its SAM cofactor are directly involved in the insertion of a carbon atom at the center of the Fe-S complex.
 An equivalent of SAM donates a methyl group, which becomes the interstitial carbide of the M-cluster.
-The methyl group of SAM is mobilized by radical removal of an H by a 5’-deoxyadenosine radical (5’-dA·).
+The methyl group of SAM is mobilized by radical removal of an H by a 5'-deoxyadenosine radical (5'-dA·).
 Presumably, a transient –CH2· radical is formed that is subsequently incorporated into the metal cluster forming a Fe6-carbide species.
-The interstitial carbon remains associated with the FeMo cofactor after insertion into the nitrogenase, The central carbon atom has been confirmed by 13C labeling with detection by pulsed EPR spectroscopy.
-In addition to EPR spectroscopy, X-ray diffractometry was used to verify that there was a central atom in the middle of the FeMo cofactor and x-ray emission spectroscopic studies showed that central atom was carbon due to the 2p→1s carbon-iron transition.
+The interstitial carbon remains associated with the FeMo cofactor after insertion into the nitrogenase, The nature of the central atom in FeMoco as a carbon species was identified in 2011.
+The approach for the identification relied on a combination of 13C/15N-labeling and pulsed EPR spectroscopy as well as X-ray crystallographic studies at full atomic resolution.
+Additionally, X-ray diffractometry was used to verify that there was a central carbon atom in the middle of the FeMo cofactor and x-ray emission spectroscopic studies showed that central atom was carbon due to the 2p→1s carbon-iron transition.
 The use of X-ray crystallography showed that while the FeMo cofactor is not in its catalytic form, the carbon keeps the structure rigid which helps describe the reactivity of nitrogenase.

 Electronic properties

 According to the analysis by electron paramagnetic resonance spectroscopy, the resting state of the FeMo cofactor has a spin state of S=3/2.
 Upon one-electron reduction, the cofactor becomes EPR silent.
 Understanding the process in which an electron is transferred in the protein adduct shows a more precise kinetic model of the FeMo cofactor.
-Density functional theory calculations have suggested that the formal oxidation state is MoIV-2FeII-5FeIII-C4−-H+, but the "true" oxidation states have not been confirmed experimentally.
+Density functional theory calculations as well as spatially resolved anomalous dispersion refinement have suggested that the formal oxidation state is MoIV-2FeII-5FeIII-C4−-H+, but the "true" oxidation states have not been confirmed experimentally.

 Substrate binding

 The location of substrate attachment to the complex has yet to be elucidated.
 It is believed that the Fe atoms closest to the interstitial carbon participate in substrate activation, but the terminal molybdenum is also a candidate for nitrogen fixation.
+X-ray crystallographic studies utilizing MoFe-protein and carbon monoxide (CO), which is isoelectronic to dinitrogen, demonstrated that carbon monoxide is binding to the Fe2-Fe6-edge of FeMoco.
+Additional studies showed simultaneous binding of two CO-molecules to FeMoco, providing a structural basis for biological Fischer-Tropsch-type chemistry.
+Se-incorporation studies in combination with time-resolved X-ray crystallography evidenced major structural rearrangements in the FeMoco-structure upon substrate binding events.